dv-lebedev/quik-connector/README.md

 ##Functionality
 - send orders and monitor their execution by channel of orders
+- get real-time market data
-- control connection to the terminal
+- control connection to Quik
 - async functions